decc/computer-speak/README.md

   introduction to programming.

 * [Structure and Interpretation of Computer Programs][SICP] (online).
 The textbook from MIT's (in)famous introduction to computer science course.
-This book that changed my understanding of programming forever.
+The book that changed my understanding of programming forever.

 * [The Little Schemer][].
 Slightly odd: there is very little exposition, just